Mark Holton and family

 You can't shortcut scar tissue.

-Decades of seeing projects fail, succeed, evolve — and occasionally compound — sharpen your instinct for what actually creates durable value.
+Years of seeing systems fail, succeed, and evolve sharpen your instinct for what actually creates durable value.

 Much of modern software development chases novelty or short-term velocity.
-My bias is toward systems that remain understandable as they grow.
-Architecture should make systems easier to reason about over time, not harder.
+My bias is toward systems that remain understandable as they grow — architecture that makes systems easier to reason about over time, not harder.

 Whether working inside a large enterprise or with a small startup team, the goal is the same: build software that compounds in value rather than collapsing under its own complexity.